 8. Visit Dubrovnik, Croatia.
 Visit the ancient walled city of Dubrovnik, Croatia, which was described by Lord Byron as “The Pearl of the Adriatic”.

 9. Visit the Pyramids of Giza.
 Visit the Giza Necropolis on the outskirts of Cairo, Egypt.
 This complex of ancient monuments includes the three pyramid complexes known as the Great Pyramids and the massive sculpture known as the Great Sphinx.

 Adventures Bucket List

 10. Go Snorkeling in Los Roques Archipelago.
-Go snorkeling in Los Roques Archipelago, Venezuela.
+Go snorkeling in Los Roques Archipelago in Venezuela.
 The entire atoll, 80 miles north of Caracas, is a national park.
-Most of the islands of the archipelago–there are about 300 islands in total–are uninhabited, and only accessible by boat from Gran Roque, the big island.
-The coral shelters plenty of flora and fauna, making it a premier snorkeling and diving location.
+Most of the islands of the archipelago–there are about 300 islands in total–are uninhabited, and are only accessible by boat from Gran Roque, the big island.
+The coral at Los Roques shelters plenty of flora and fauna, making it a premier snorkeling and diving location.

 11. Swim in the World’s Largest Swimming Pool.
-Swim in the largest swimming pool in the world at the San Alfonso del Mar Resort at Algarrobo, on Chile ‘s southern coast.
-It’s more than 1,000 yards long, covers 20 acres, has a 115-foot deep end, and holds 66 million gallons of water.
+Swim in the largest swimming pool in the world at the San Alfonso del Mar Resort in Algarrobo, on Chile’s southern coast.
+The pool is more than 1,000 yards long, covers 20 acres, has a 115-foot deep end, and holds 66 million gallons of water.

 12. Fly in a Hot Air Balloon Over the Loire Valley.
 Fly in a hot air balloon over the Loire Valley in France.
 Located about 200 miles southwest of Paris, the Loire Valley stretches nearly 170 miles and boasts more than 800 castles and manor houses.
 In addition to getting a bird’s-eye-view of the castles and manor houses, you’ll be flying over vineyards, villages, and fields.